Beans On Toast

-Beans On Toast is the stage name of British folk songwriter Jay McAllister from Braintree, Essex, England, who rose to prominence out of the UK folk scene in 2005.
+Jay McAllister, known by his stage name Beans On Toast, is a British folk singer-songwriter from Braintree, Essex, England, who rose to prominence out of the UK folk scene in 2005.
 Beans on Toast has released fifteen studio albums, traditionally releasing a new record each year on 1 December, McAllister's birthday.

 Early life

 Jay McAllister was born in Epping on 1 December 1980 and grew up in Braintree, Essex.
 He has one older brother.
 McAllister attended the Notley High School where he formed the band Jellicoe in 1996.
 Jellicoe released one studio album before splitting up in 2001; around this time McAllister moved from Essex to North London.

 Career

 McAllister started performing as Beans On Toast in London in 2005, primarily at the Holloway Road pub Nambucca, where he lived and worked at the time.

 Beans On Toast has performed at the Glastonbury Festival every year since 2007.
 He supported Kate Nash at London's Hammersmith Apollo in 2008, before releasing his debut 50-track double album Standing On A Chair in 2009.
 Produced by Ben Lovett of Mumford & Sons, it featured guest vocals by Emmy The Great, Frank Turner and members of The Holloways, amongst others.

 Along with Ian Grimble, Beans On Toast produced 2010 follow-up Writing on the Wall.
 Both albums were well-received and gained positive reviews in the Sunday Times and the Mirror, alongside airplay on 6Music, Xfm, and Radio 1 and 2.
 Later that year, Beans On Toast played in the Westway Round the UK Tour, the first national tour by Strummerville bands.

 Beans On Toast's third album, Trying to tell the Truth, was released in 2011 and produced by Frank Turner, with Beans On Toast going on to be the support act for Turner's sold out Wembley Arena show in April 2012.

 A fourth studio album, Fishing for a Thank You, was released in 2012 with production work by Lee Smith and Jamie Lockhart.
 During this period, Beans On Toast also headlined a sold-out Scala show in Kings Cross, London, which was captured and released as the Live at Scala album in 2013.
 His fifth album, Giving Everything, was released on 1 December 2013, and made it into the top ten of the iTunes Singer-Songwriter Chart.